AKUINO/LoRanne/README.md

 * For remote module, the sender keeps listening for eventual input messages from the destination (actuators settings, sensors data retransmission requests) during a short period of time.
 * If a remote module notices that some actuators settings are missing, it requests their retransmission.
 * Sensor nodes send their 1-Wire / I2C Allocation table either periodically (about an hour), either when some connection changes is detected or whenever a request for it is received from the central node
+* Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
+Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".
+* Retransmission: message with exactly the same Header (TO, FROM, ID, FLAGS) and Payload than the one transmitted before

+All nodes will be responsible to keep a buffer of the last messages (254 last messages for sensors and 254 last messages for actuators) they sent.

+Redundancy of central module is possible: the two modules then share the same ID.
+A central module may not have received a package and therefore ask to retransmit a message well received by the other module: redundant transmissions are therefore discarded based on ID+timestamp.

 ## Configuration
 We will use a serial terminal (USB) to set the configuration parameters (ANSI character codes for colors).
 We have the necessary code in C++ for PIC32.
 The configuration will have to assign a key (0 to 31) to the physically connected ports: